danielrousseaug/ceasar_decrypt/README.md

-# Ceasar_decrypt
+# ceasar_decrypt
-Ceasar_decrypt is a python script that uses an english word list to decrypt text previously encrypted with the ceasar cipher.
+ceasar_decrypt is a python script that uses an english word list to decrypt text previously encrypted with the ceasar cipher.

 ## Usage
 ```